ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Discovery and URI     {#discovery}

-The discovery of EST resources and the definition of the short EST-coaps URI paths specified in Section 4.1 of {{RFC9148}}, as well as the new Resource Type defined in Section 8.2 of {{RFC9148}} apply to EST-oscore.
+The discovery of EST resources and the definition of the short EST-coaps URI paths specified in Section 4.1 of {{RFC9148}}, as well as the new Resource Type defined in {{Section 8.2 of RFC9148}} apply to EST-oscore.
-Support for OSCORE is indicated by the "osc" attribute defined in Section 9 of {{RFC8613}}.
+In a web link targeting a resource for EST-oscore, it is REQUIRED to indicate that the resource is only accessible using OSCORE, by means of the "osc" target attribute defined in {{Section 9 of RFC8613}}.

 Example:

 ~~~~~~~~~~~

-     REQ: GET /.well-known/core?rt=ace.est.sen
+     REQ: GET /.well-known/core?rt="ace.est.sen"

      RES: 2.05 Content
-   </est>; rt="ace.est.sen";osc
+   </est>;rt="ace.est.sen";osc

 ~~~~~~~~~~~

-The use of the "osc" attribute is REQUIRED.

 ## Mandatory/optional EST Functions {#est-functions}